pharo-project/pharo5-vm/README.md

  git clone --depth=1 https://github.com/pharo-project/pharo-vm.git
  cd pharo-vm
  ```
- Note the windows specifi step mentioned in <README-Win32.md>.
+ Note the windows specific steps mentioned in the [win32 readme](README-Win32.md).

 2. Get a fresh pharo image from the build server by running the script in the `image` folder.
  ```bash